chaozznl/SplitToFloppies/README.md

 # SplitToFloppies
 > by Elmar Wenners / chaozz.nl / github.com/chaozznl

-A PowerShell tool that compresses a folder, splits it into floppy‑sized chunks, and generates FAT12 IMG files suitable for vintage PCs with Gotek floppy emulators.
+A PowerShell tool that compresses a folder, splits it into floppy sized chunks, and generates FAT12 IMG files suitable for vintage PCs with Gotek floppy emulators.

 ![screenshot](https://chaozz.nl/wp-content/uploads/2026/05/SplitToFloppies-768x395.png)